liwt31/NPython/README.md

 ### Todo
 * default args and kwargs
+* builtin dict
+* set, get method
+* assert statement(useful for testing)
 * complete object model and more introspections
-* assert statement(useful for testing)
 * user defined class
 * more exception handlings (with line and col number, stack info)
 * so much more